youyanggu/covid19_projections/about.md

 #### Second wave

 In regions where the outbreak has not yet been fully contained, it is possible that reopening will cause a second wave of infections if states fail to maintain sufficient social distancing.
-We assume that regions that have reopened will take actions to reduce transmission, such as increased contact tracing, mandatory mask wearing, improved treatments, capacity limits, etc. As a result, we cap the post-reopening R_t value to be `max(1.15, post-mitigation R_t)`.
+We assume that regions that have reopened will take actions to reduce transmission, such as increased contact tracing, mandatory mask wearing, improved treatments, capacity limits, etc. As a result, we cap the post-reopening R_t value to be under 1.3.
 Over time, the aforementioned actions will also lead to a fall in the transmission rate.

 As of June 1, our model no longer assumes a second lockdown.